 Cool FFmpeg Tips and Tricks

-UPDATE: This article was a precursor to my book FFmpeg Quick Hacks.
-It was originally published in the Open Source For You magazine in 2016.
-It has been followed up with another article titled More Cool FFmpeg Tricks.
+This article was originally published in 2016 in the Open Source For You magazine.
+It was also a precursor to my book FFmpeg Quick Hacks.
+It has been followed up with another article titled More Cool FFmpeg Tricks in 2020 after I published the book.

 Sometimes, fans of free software have to jump through many hoops to get at the good stuff.
 FFmpeg is one such example.
 Like the VLC media player, FFmpeg can handle almost any audio or video format you throw at it.
 Yet, most people have not even heard about FFmpeg.
 Once you have compiled and installed it, it will prove to be just as useful.

 What is FFmpeg?